imarc/handbook/strategy.markdown

 ---
 title: Strategy
 layout: default
-metadescription: A handbook of best practices in web strategy.
-This is Imarc's activity reference for planning web sites and apps.
+metadescription: The strategy chapter of Imarc's handbook of best practices in web strategy, usability, testing and planning.
 ---

 <section class="intro">